omicsEye/seqSight/README.md

 (e.g. metabolites, stains, microbial species, individuals).
 2. ``--output-folder``: a folder containing all the output files

-Also, user can specify a metadata input to find enrichment score for each metadata
-* ``--metadata``: a tab-delimited text file with `n` rows for features names and `m` columns for metadata

 A list of all options are provided in #options section.

 ## Output ##
 ```
 $ deepStrain -h
-usage: omeClustviz [-h] [--metadata METADATA] [--shapeby SHAPEBY] -o OUTPUT [--size-to-plot SIZE_TO_PLOT] [--fig-size FIG_SIZE FIG_SIZE] [--point-size POINT_SIZE] [--show] adist clusters
+usage: deepStrain [-h] [--metadata METADATA] [--shapeby SHAPEBY] -o OUTPUT [--size-to-plot SIZE_TO_PLOT] [--fig-size FIG_SIZE FIG_SIZE] [--point-size POINT_SIZE] [--show] adist clusters

-deepStrain visualization script.

-positional arguments:
-  adist                 the input file D*N, Rows: D features and columns: N samples OR
-                        a distance matrix file D*D (rows and columns should be the same and in the same order)

-  clusters              the input file D*N, Rows: D features and columns: N samples OR
-                        a distance matrix file D*D (rows and columns should be the same and in the same order)

-optional arguments:
-  -h, --help            show this help message and exit
-  --metadata METADATA   metadata
-  --shapeby SHAPEBY     the input file D*N, Rows: D features and columns: N samples OR
-                        a distance matrix file D*D (rows and columns should be the same and in the same order)

-  -o OUTPUT, --output OUTPUT
-                        the output directory
-  --size-to-plot SIZE_TO_PLOT
-                        Minimum size of cluster to be plotted
-  --fig-size FIG_SIZE FIG_SIZE
-                        width and height of plots
-  --point-size POINT_SIZE
-                        width and height of plots
-  --show                show ordination plot before save

 ```
-### Distance using genomics variation ###

 # Real world example #
+## Visulization Demo ##
+1. Go to the deepStrain/Notebook, download FiveTargetNum.tsv, FiveTargetReads.tsv and stackedplot.ipynb.
+2. FiveTargetNum.tsv and FiveTargetReads.tsv are two output files that generated from deepStrain.
+3. The stacked bar plot show the composition distribution and their corresponding reads.
+4. The final look could be liked the following: